RuslanNurieff/Multinomial_Logistic_Regression/README.md

 ### Dependencies

-* The project could be uploaded and run on Colab or on Jupyter Notebook locally.
+* The project can be uploaded and run on Colab or on Jupyter Notebook locally.
 Refer to https://docs.anaconda.com/anaconda/install/windows/ for configuring Anaconda on your system.

 ## Authors